 Internal Conflict: Two Worrisome Days in Washington DC: Day One

-Here’s one of those peculiar things that half the people you talk to are already aware of and the other half is surprised to find out.
+Here’s one of those peculiar things that half the people you talk to are already aware of and the other half is surprised to find out about.
 Did you know that US senators speaking on the floor of the senate chamber speak to no one?

 I sat in the Senate Gallery appalled.
 How, I wondered, could the two parties ever reach accord if they weren’t even listening to each other?